Arizonans shouldn't be allowed to vote on tax cuts, lawsuit says

 Desai said there's another potential flaw in the litigation: that it's premature.

-She said the question of whether the measures can be placed on the ballot shouldn't be addressed until after the petitions are turned in and after the secretary of state has verified there are enough signatures.
+She said the question of whether the measures can be placed on the ballot should not be addressed until after the petitions are turned in and after the secretary of state has verified there are enough signatures.

 Desai said she doubts that courts would move to block the secretary of state from accepting the petitions before it's even known whether there will be enough names on them to force an election.